MorganMLGman/info_webpage/content/projects/this_website.md

 ## 5. Conclusion

 Now you know how I created this website.
 I used Hugo to create a static website, Oracle Cloud to host the website, and Cloudflare to manage the domain and DNS records.
 I used OpenTofu to automate the process of creating the VM and deploying the website.
 Furthermore, I also used GitHub Actions to automate the deployment process.
 There are many other ways to create a static website, but this is the way I chose.
 Also, there are many places where I could improve the process, but I am happy with the current state.
 Thank you for reading this article, I hope you found it useful.
 If you have any questions or suggestions, feel free to contact me.

+You can find the complete code for this website on my [GitHub](https://github.com/MorganMLGman/info_webpage) page.